When Is the Best Time

 - Rain- and windproof jacket and warm layers; weather can change quickly.
 I always carry a lightweight, packable down jacket.

-- Energy food, lunch, calories for the long day of hiking
+- Energy food, lunch, nuts, fruits for the long day of hiking

-- Plenty of water; you will sweat more than expected.
+- Plenty of water and most important electrolytes; you will sweat more than expected.

-I got these wonderful pictures provided by my photographer friend Chris.
+I got these wonderful pictures provided by my photographer friend Chris, and we are taking action against picture theft!